c2d7fa/jonasforth/README.md

     $ make qemu

-* [ ] How to build the image for real hardware (what should the image look like, which programs, commands, etc.)

 ## Interfacing with UEFI

 From [OSDev Wiki](https://wiki.osdev.org/UEFI#How_to_use_UEFI):

->Traditional operating systems like Windows and Linux have an existing software
+> Traditional operating systems like Windows and Linux have an existing software
->architecture and a large code base to perform system configuration and device
+> architecture and a large code base to perform system configuration and device
->discovery.
+> discovery.
 With their sophisticated layers of abstraction they don't directly
->benefit from UEFI.
+> benefit from UEFI.
 As a result, their UEFI bootloaders do little but prepare
->the environment for them to run.
+> the environment for them to run.
 >
->An independent developer may find more value in using UEFI to write
+> An independent developer may find more value in using UEFI to write
->feature-full UEFI applications, rather than viewing UEFI as a temporary
+> feature-full UEFI applications, rather than viewing UEFI as a temporary
->start-up environment to be jettisoned during the boot process.
+> start-up environment to be jettisoned during the boot process.
 Unlike legacy
->bootloaders, which typically interact with BIOS only enough to bring up the OS,
+> bootloaders, which typically interact with BIOS only enough to bring up the OS,
->a UEFI application can implement sophisticated behavior with the help of UEFI.
+> a UEFI application can implement sophisticated behavior with the help of UEFI.
->In other words, an independent developer shouldn't be in a rush to leave
+> In other words, an independent developer shouldn't be in a rush to leave
->"UEFI-land".
+> "UEFI-land".

 For `JONASFORTH`, I have decided to run as a UEFI application, taking advantage of UEFI's features, including its text I/O features and general graphical device